ipesoft/rep/README.rst

   LOCALE_PATHS --> replace with the absolute path to your django app + /locale
                    add more paths if you have other locale files

-  STATIC_ROOT --> you may want to set this the absolute path to your django app + /static
+  STATIC_ROOT --> you may want to set this to the absolute path of your django app + /static

   STATICFILES_DIRS --> you may need to include the contrib/admin/static dir of your django
                        installation to get the administrative interface working properly.